Asparagus Cordon Bleu is easy and can be assembled in advance. It’s impressive and elegant enough for your finest dinner party!

 - It should be difficult to bend.

-- The tips should be closed and have no sign that the asparagus came into contact with water (the tips deteriorate rapidly when in contact with moisture).
-This can be a little tricky if the market sprays their produce.
+- The tips should be closed and have no sign that the asparagus came into contact with water (the tips deteriorate and get mushy rapidly when in contact with moisture).
+This can be a little tricky if the market sprays its produce.

-- To get this lovely dish going, you will need to blanch these beautiful babies.
-Prepare an ice bath, then get a pot of water to a rolling boil.
+- Prepare an ice bath, then get a pot of water to a rolling boil.

 - Throw in a generous amount of salt–like a good tablespoon or so.
 According to a personal chef mentor of mine, the water should taste like the ocean.